 - Cut pork shoulder into large chunks and place into a mixing bowl

 - Mix red chile powder, cumin and salt then rub on pork until well seasoned.

 - In a large pan, or pot, place seasoned pork in a single layer.

-- Add lime juice, garlic, bay leaves, cinnamon stick and cover with water until it covers ¾ of the pork
+- Add lime juice, garlic, bay leaves, cinnamon stick and cover with chicken stock until it covers ¾ of the pork

 - Place in the oven uncovered for 3½ hours turning the meat at least once halfway through.